A gently spiced apple chutney with sultanas, dates and dried cranberries – perfect in sandwiches, wraps or with a vegan cheeseboard.

 - Make it nutty I love a nutty chutney – how about adding some chopped hazelnuts, walnuts or almonds just before the end of cooking time?

-How do I mature and store my Apple Chutney?
+⏱ How to mature and store

 Your chutney will need at least 2-4 weeks to mature before eating, to allow the vinegar to mellow and the flavours to mature.